hTangle/AlgorithmPractice/src/com/nevergetme/effectiveJava/README.md

   6. #### A second disadvantage of static factory methods is that they are not readily distinguishable from other static methods.

 * ### Consider a bulider when faced with many constructor parameters
-  * #### The telescopeing constructor pattern works, but it is hard to wirte client code when there are many parameters, and harder still to read it.
+  * #### The telescoping constructor pattern works, but it is hard to wirte client code when there are many parameters, and harder still to read it.
   * #### A second alternative when you are facing with many constructor parameters is the *JavaBeans* pattern, in which you call a parameterless constructor to create the object and then call setter methods to set each required paremeter and each optional parameter of interest.
   * #### A JavaBeans may be in an inconsistent state partway through its construction.
 A related disadvantage is that the JavaBeans pattern preculdes the possibility of making a class immutable, and requires added effort on the part of the programmer to ensure thread safety.
   * #### *Build Pattern* :The client calls a constructor(or static factory) with all of the required parameters and gets a builder object, then the client calls setter-like methods on the bulider object to set each optional parameter of interest.
 Finally, the client calls a parameterless build method to generate the object, which is immutable.